grpc/proposal/A55-stateful-session-affinity.md

-* whenever a new subchannel is created (as a result of an endpoint update from the control plane), add a new entry to `overrideHostMap` with the subchannel address(es) as the key and the subchannel as the value.
+* whenever a new subchannel is created (as a result of an endpoint update from the control plane), add a new entry to `overrideHostMap` with the subchannel address(es) (i.e. the peer address) as the key and the subchannel as the value.

     * In Java, this may result into more than one entry if the createSubchannel arg’s `EquivalentAddressGroup` has more than one